 It did not help that the backdrop to all of this was a marriage that was already tense and emotionally distant.
 I did not feel connected to my husband, and the guilt I felt for being unwell caused me to withdraw from him even further — but also from myself.
 Recently, I revisited some diary entries from this time, one read: “I don’t know how much longer [my husband] can go without sleep.”
 There was no mention of my own suffering.

 When spring arrived, after a round of antibiotics had me back on my feet, my dad and I started going to flea markets again.
-It was a welcome diversion from lying on the sofa, binge-watching episodes of House, feeling a deep sense of camaraderie whenever someone raised their eyebrows and said the word, “parasite.”
+It was a welcome diversion from lying on the couch, binge-watching episodes of House, feeling a deep sense of camaraderie whenever someone raised their eyebrows and said the word, “parasite.”
 Also, by then I had developed a modestly sized pregnant belly that I thought — in a new and pain-free burst of appreciation for life — looked cute in maternity jeans.
 As I strolled by the oriental rugs, the chipped wash basins, the Kewpie dolls, and the rows and rows of collectable Loony Tunes glassware, I wondered if, now that I had a house and a growing family, I should want some of these things, or at least find room for them in my domestic fantasies.
 But I could already see that the antique highchair would be a nightmare to clean, the tea set would collect dust in the cupboard, and although I thought that the kitschy chalkware skunk was adorable, I did not have any meaningful reason for liking it.
 I imagined returning home with any of these items and facing the look of complete incomprehension on my husband’s face, followed by his irritation when I inevitably failed to put them to use.
 It was as if the moment I found something interesting, any desire to own it was quashed by the knowledge that my life could not sustain superfluidity of any kind.
 My house, I knew, was already a mess, so any additional attempt at charm or décor would be misguided, lost in the chaos, and at the very least, undeserved.
-My energy was also low, and just the thought of buying something — even something as inconsequential as a pin or a glass marble — then finding a place to put it, keeping track of its existence, was paralysing.
+My energy was also low, and just the thought of buying something — even something as inconsequential as a pin or a glass marble — then finding a place to put it, keeping track of its existence, was paralyzing.

 I stopped going to flea markets after that.
-By 2013 I was raising two small children, and the demands that this put on my mind and body resulted in a pared-down, survivalist, way of living.
+By 2013 I was raising two small children, and the demands that this put on my mind and body resulted in a pared down, survivalist, way of living.
 There was hardly room for joy, because joy meant excess — of time, money, or energy — and I had nothing extra to give.
 A child’s birthday party, for example, seemed to me a recipe for personal destruction, one exhausting step at a time: the house would need cleaning, there was shopping to be done, invitations to send, extra laundry to do, and I would have to bake a cake (which really meant having a backup cake ready when the first inevitably stuck to the pan and crumbled).
-On the day of the party, I might then realise that I forgot to clean out the garage, and that I had nowhere to hang the piñata, which was already a point of stress, because I had bought it at Walmart, and many of the parents who would be coming were from a different socioeconomic background and were more educated than me, and I feared that they would judge me for it.
+On the day of the party, I might then realize that I forgot to clean out the garage, and that I had nowhere to hang the piñata, which was already a point of stress, because I had bought it at Walmart, and many of the parents who would be coming were from a different socioeconomic background and were more educated than me, and I feared that they would judge me for it.
 And then it would be over, everyone crashing from the piñata sugar, and I would have to clean it all up.

 Maybe this does not sound traumatic, but it was the mindset with which I was operating every day, when faced with the basic demands of child rearing.
 Any notion of “vacation” or “fun” or “self-care” was, in my eyes, a bewildering construct.
 I used to think that this was because I was not a good mother/wife/friend.
-After all, I saw other women succeeding in these roles while also balancing a career, or with twice as many children, or while managing health problems, disabilities, etc. I had also discovered a new hatred for materialism at this point, watching my house fill up with cheap toys and gadgets that my husband’s family had bought for the children — crafts, puzzles, building sets — that all came with a hundred little pieces that I now had to find a way to organise and manage.
+After all, I saw other women succeeding in these roles while also balancing a career, or with twice as many children, or while managing health problems, disabilities, etc. I had also discovered a new hatred for materialism at this point, watching my house fill up with cheap toys and gadgets that my husband’s family had bought for the children — crafts, puzzles, building sets — that all came with a hundred little pieces that I now had to find a way to organize and manage.
 I was overwhelmed.
-I stopped buying things for myself, including clothing, shampoo, books, jewellery, and writing supplies, because my own was the only materialistic avenue that I had control over.
-I wore dirty Muck Boots to the grocery store, left over from my university job as a barn manager.
+I stopped buying things for myself, including clothing, shampoo, books, jewelry, and writing supplies, because my own was the only materialistic avenue that I had control over.
+I wore dirty Muck Boots to the grocery store, left over from my college job as a barn manager.
 I fixed my glasses with tape, superglued the soles of my shoes, and rolled up the sleeves of my sweaters to hide the holes.
 Still, my life piled up around me.
 I was drowning in it.

 From the beginning, there were many signs that my marriage was not a healthy one, most of which I had become good at denying, or explaining away, to myself and to friends and family.
 My husband and I did not spend much time together, we did not bring the kids on family outings, our parenting philosophies were incompatible, and our home life had a kind of shabbiness to it that embarrassed me.
 This last symptom did not, at the time, strike me as directly connected to the state of my marriage, but rather as proof of my own laziness, anxiety, and utter incompetence when it came to making a house a “home.”
 It was not just the accumulation of toys and plastic things that overwhelmed me, but also the notion that people usually hang pictures on the wall, plant flowers in the garden, dust the bookshelf so that you did not have a sneezing fit every time you wanted to read something.
 How did they do this?
 How did other people make time for small gestures of comfort and beauty?
 I decided that it must be my extreme, narrow-minded focus on “becoming a writer” that led me to disregard what others considered domestic necessities.
 I am over here composing the perfect sentence, I thought, while you, mere mortal, are fussing over a flower arrangement.

 But I was not thriving as a writer.
 I was waking up at 3:00 AM to wrestle with a lifeless novel comprised of slow, crustaceous sentences that had no plot.
 By the time the kids woke up at 6:00, I was lucky if I had managed 200 words.
-My brain felt like that note spit out so many times by the vending machine, that you keep ironing against the corner, even though you know that it is hopeless.
+My brain felt like that dollar spit out so many times by the vending machine, that you keep ironing against the corner, even though you know that it is hopeless.

 By the summer of 2018, I had decided to leave my husband.
 It was sudden like that: I was changed, and I was leaving.
 My decision was so abrupt that some family members were sure that I had lost my mind.
 This was not true, and beside the point, but to their credit, there was certainly a glimmer of madness to my childishly headstrong declaration that I had “never been happy in my life.”